wallarm/product-documentation/docs/latest/attacks-vulns-list.md

 JWT compromisation is a common aim of attackers as breaking authentication mechanisms provides them full access to web applications and APIs.
 The weaker JWTs, the higher chance for it to be compromised.

-Wallarm detects weak JWT vulnerability by default as it has the [**Weak JWT** trigger](about-wallarm/detecting-vulnerabilities.md#weak-jwts-detection) enabled.

 Wallarm considers JWTs to be weak if they are:

 * Unencrypted - there is no signing algorithm (the `alg` field is `none` or absent).